 It always starts with a dance.
-And we’ll always breakdown the importance of them in Regency, Austen-verse, period dramas.
+And we’ll always break down the importance of them in Regency, Austen-verse, period dramas.
 We broke down the ridiculous perfection behind Knightley being destroyed before, but today we’re here to talk about what triggered it.
-And the fact that beyond the detail that this version of Emma focuses on the approrpiately chaotic aspects of Austen’s remarkable novel, it isn’t without moments that are deeply, beautifully moving.
+And the fact that beyond the detail that this version of Emma focuses on the appropriately chaotic aspects of Austen’s remarkable novel, it isn’t without moments that are deeply, beautifully moving.

 Does this dance destroy you as much as it destroys us and Knightley?
-Tell us in comments below.
-Or any other scene breakdowns from Emma you’d like to read.
+Let us know in the comments below.
+Autumn de Wilde‘s Emma is now available for digital purchase.